 Any of a device's local fixed disk volumes can be encrypted.
 Removable disks, such as thumb drives, cannot be encrypted.
 Neither can non-local disks, such as network drives.
-As a security feature, additional partitions might get interpreted as removable drives on virtual machines (VM) and not get encrypted if you choose to Encrypt all local fixed volumes.
-As a best practice, you should choose the second option and assign drive letters to specific volumes when deploying the policy to VM devices with more than one partition.

 - Encrypt all local fixed volumes: Select this option to encrypt all volumes. - Encrypt specific local fixed volumes: Select this option to limit encryption to specific volumes.
 To specify a volume, click Add, then select the drive letter assigned to the volume.
 If a volume that you specify does not exist on a device to which the policy is assigned, or the specified volume is not a local fixed volume, no encryption of the specified volume takes place.